nishiinoya/endgame/README.md

 <h1 align="center" id="title">EndGame</h1>

-<p id="description">Step into EndGame the final project of NTU KhPI’s intense C Marathon.
+<p id="description">Step into EndGame the final project of Innovation Campus intense C Marathon.
 This psychological horror with detective elements invites you to unravel a tense and mysterious storyline.
 Prepare to face dark secrets unsettling truths and a world full of suspicion.
 Are you ready for the challenge?</p>

 <h2>🚀 Demo LetsPlay</h2>